dojo4/policy/hr.md

 Please report any PTO used in segments no smaller than a half-day in your status@dojo4.com updates.
 You can always see how much PTO you have accrued by logging into Zenefits.
 You will also be notified if you’ve accrued more than 10 days of PTO, and are thus in danger of not being able to accrue the next 5-day installment at the start of the next quarter.

 ##### Unpaid Time Off
 In some cases (lengthy illness or extended break from work), you may need to take more time off than your accrued PTO allows.
-In such cases, please discuss your situation with Corey.
+In such cases, please discuss your situation with a managing director.
 Unpaid leave is a possibility, but it depends on many factors beyond the scope of this document.
 No unpaid leave will be granted until accrued PTO is exhausted.

 ##### PTO at Termination
 You will be paid for all accrued PTO remaining when you leave the company.
 You will not be paid out for accrued flex time or upcoming holidays.